-Under the guidance of faculty who are accomplished scholars in their field but committed to teaching and mentoring as their first priority, Holy Cross students who major in political science gain in-depth understanding of the American political system, other political regimes, the international system, and political philosophy (the study of the pursuit of justice and the relation between politics and human nature).
+Holy Cross students who major in political science gain in-depth understanding of the American political system, other political regimes, the international system, and political philosophy.
 In uniformly small classes, students also improve their critical and analytical skills and competence in oral and written expression.

 Political science is one of Holy Cross’ most popular majors.
 The major is rigorously structured so as to ensure breadth as well as depth, with courses required in each of the discipline’s four subfields.
-While some of our graduates go on to careers in government and academics, department faculty conceive the most fundamental purpose of the major as helping students to become thoughtful, well-informed, and ethical citizens of a constitutional, self-governing republic.
-Other fields in which graduates who major in the subject have gone on to successful careers include law, journalism, business, high-school teaching, nonprofit organizations, the armed forces, and the priesthood.
-Added opportunities for study are provided through the Charles Carroll program, the College’s D.C. semester, other internships, and study abroad.
+Department faculty conceive the most fundamental purpose of the major as helping students to become thoughtful, well-informed, and ethical citizens of a constitutional, self-governing republic.
+Political science majors have gone on to successful careers in local, state, and federal government, academia, law, journalism, business, high-school teaching, nonprofit organizations, the armed forces, and the priesthood.

 - American government